jrance/chat-orchestration-codex-v2/docs/prs/PR-012_Router_Orchestration.md

 ---

-# PR-12 of 14 — Router Orchestration (LLM JSON‑routing, tie‑break, fallbacks)
+# PR-12 of 14 - Router Orchestration (LLM JSON-routing, tie-break, fallbacks)

 ## PR Title
-Implement Router orchestration with JSON‑schema routing, tie‑break strategies, and fallbacks (PR 12 of 14)
+Implement Router orchestration with JSON-schema routing, tie-break strategies, and fallbacks (PR 12 of 14)

 ## Description
-This PR adds a **Router** orchestration node that uses an LLM classification step (via our OpenAI‑compatible `/v1/responses`) to choose which child node to execute next.
+This PR adds a **Router** orchestration node that uses an LLM classification step (via our OpenAI-compatible `/v1/responses`) to choose which child node to execute next.
 The router uses a JSON **routeSchema** with `{target, confidence, rationale}` and supports **minConfidence**, **allowBelowMinForTieBreak**, and three **tieBreak** strategies:

-- **HighestConfidence** — choose the highest `confidence` ≥ `minConfidence` (or all if `allowBelowMinForTieBreak=true`).
+- **HighestConfidence** - choose the highest `confidence` >= `minConfidence` (or all if `allowBelowMinForTieBreak=true`).
-- **DeterministicOrder** — choose the first eligible child in a stable order.
+- **DeterministicOrder** - choose the first eligible child in a stable order.
-- **PreferList** — choose the first eligible child that appears in `tieBreakPrefer`.
+- **PreferList** - choose the first eligible child that appears in `tieBreakPrefer`.

 Fallback modes are supported:
-- **AskUserClarify** — pause the run and return metadata that the UI can use to ask a follow‑up question.
+- **AskUserClarify** - pause the run and return metadata that the UI can use to ask a follow-up question.
 The run may be resumed with `POST /v1/execute/{runId}/resume`.
-- **DefaultChild** — route to `fallback.defaultChild`.
+- **DefaultChild** - route to `fallback.defaultChild`.
-- **SafeAgent** — route to a designated safe agent (by label or id).
+- **SafeAgent** - route to a designated safe agent (by label or id).
-- **Error** — raise a `ROUTER_NO_ROUTE` orchestration error.
+- **Error** - raise a `ROUTER_NO_ROUTE` orchestration error.

-The router **auto‑syncs** the `routeSchema.properties.target.enum` from the set of child labels when `autoSyncEnum=true`, and validates that all targets are valid & reachable.
+The router **auto-syncs** the `routeSchema.properties.target.enum` from the set of child labels when `autoSyncEnum=true`, and validates that all targets are valid & reachable.

 The orchestration schema can be found at schemas\orchestration_ir.schema.json and examples of valid orchestration packages can be found in schemas\examples.
 Use the examples to ensure that the LangGraph app compiles correctly.

 ## Purpose
-- Cleanly separate routing logic from child execution with a consistent JSON‑based contract.
+- Cleanly separate routing logic from child execution with a consistent JSON-based contract.
-- Provide deterministic behavior under ambiguity via tie‑breakers and clear fallbacks.
+- Provide deterministic behavior under ambiguity via tie-breakers and clear fallbacks.
 - Keep the design extensible and testable (mockable LLM helper, pure decision function).

 ## Scope
 - Compiler: normalize router config; derive targets; validate topology.
 - Provider: small helper to run the routing LLM call with `response_format: json_schema`.
-- Runtime: router decision + integration with engine; pause/resume for “AskUserClarify”.
+- Runtime: router decision + integration with engine; pause/resume for "AskUserClarify".
 - Telemetry: events for router start/decision/fallback.
-- Tests: tie‑break paths, minConfidence, allowBelowMinForTieBreak, fallbacks, autoSyncEnum.
+- Tests: tie-break paths, minConfidence, allowBelowMinForTieBreak, fallbacks, autoSyncEnum.

 ---